Astrophotography Without Tracking – Easy

 Astrophotography without tracking is possible, but then we are limited to exposures no longer than about 30 seconds.

-My research into this revealed that I could take up to 20-second exposures with a 17 or 24-mm lens on my astrophotography DSLR, a Canon 600D, with no star tracker as I attempted to image the Milky Way.
+My research into this revealed that I could take up to 20-second exposures with a 17 or 24-mm lens on my astrophotography DSLR, a Canon 600D, with no star tracker as I attempted to image the Milky Way, resulting in less noise.
 This was possible because my target was generally high in the sky.
 I couldn’t see any trailing in the stars despite not using a tracker mount.

 In March 2022, I went to Bali and experimented with astrophotography using a 50mm focal length lens and a DSLR with a tripod to photograph the Orion Nebula and Horsehead Nebula.
 I took 435 5-second exposures.
 Although the picture came out brilliantly on close inspection when zoomed in, the stars were trailing slightly even after 5 seconds of exposure time!